Roy Palmer Lecture 2022

 What shall we do with folk song music?

 The Roy Palmer Lecture for 2022 will form a part of this year’s Whitby Folk Week.
-It is to be given by the well-known expert on the music of traditional song, Dr Julia Bishop and it will take place at the Coliseum, 1B Victoria Pl, Whitby YO21 1EZ on the afternoon of Wednesday 24 August.
+It is to be given by the well-known expert on the music of traditional song, Dr Julia Bishop and it will take place at the Coliseum, 1B Victoria Pl, Whitby YO21 1EZ at 12 noon on Wednesday 24 August.
 The event will be open to all, free of charge.
 The lecture will not be livestreamed, but a video will be available on YouTube after the event.

 Julia’s topic will be: ‘What shall we do with folk song music?’